BradLarson/GPUImage/README.md

 - **GPUImageMultiplyBlendFilter**: Applies a multiply blend of two images

+- **GPUImageOverlayBlendFilter**: Applies an overlay blend of two images

+- **GPUImageDarkenBlendFilter**: Blends two images by taking the minimum value of each color component between the images

+- **GPUImageLightenBlendFilter**: Blends two images by taking the maximum value of each color component between the images

 ### Visual effects ###

 - **GPUImageRotationFilter**: This lets you rotate an image left or right by 90 degrees, or flip it horizontally or vertically